 On the last night of Hanukkah, all eight candles are lit.
 Each night, a blessing is said in Hebrew.
 The translation of the blessing is….”Blessed are You, Lord our God, King of the Universe, Who has sanctified us with His commandments and commanded us to kindle the Hanukkah lights.”

 In addition to Hanukkah, other Jewish holidays include:

-Passover, (Pesach in Hebrew), celebrates the story of the Israelites leaving Egypt and appears in the book of Exodus.
-It is a week long festival that includes a special meal called a seder.
-All leavend food products are removed from the house and matzo is substituted for bread.
-It is one of the most sacred and widely celebrated of the Jewish holidays.
+Passover (Pesach in Hebrew) celebrates the story of the Israelites leaving Egypt and appears in the book of Exodus.
+It is a week-long festival that includes a special meal called a seder.
+All leavened food products are removed from the house, and matzo is substituted for bread.
+It is one of the most sacred and widely celebrated Jewish holidays.
 Passover is celebrated in April typically.

 Shavuot celebrates the wheat harvest (referenced in Exodus 34:22) and may fall anytime between May 15th and June 14th.
 This holiday also commemorates when the Torah is given to the Jewish people signifying their service to God.
 It is commonly celebrated with dairy foods like cheese blintzes, cheesecake, cheese kreplach, cheese ravioli, and more.